 Public Awareness Campaign

-- Conduct a presentation file size 3MB for your board of selectmen, city council, local government officials, or community group.
+- Conduct a presentation for your board of selectmen, city council, local government officials, or community group.
 A presentation to a parents' group, scout meeting, high school kids, faith-based or diverse community organization or other community forum, such as community cable access television, on the proper use and benefits of safety belts and/or child safety seats is a great way to get people involved in the issue.

 - Distribute information, such as a safety belt hand card at an intersection, entrance to a shopping mall or other high visibility location.
 This activity will attract attention to the safety belt issue through positive interaction with motorists.
 EOPSS/HSD has a limited number of handcards available upon request.